thokuest/rdmueller.github.io/_posts/2016-08-02-plantuml-without-graphviz.md

 <div> <img src="../images/version2.png" style="max-width: 100%" /> </div>

 In my case, I used the [asciidoctor-intellij-plugin](https://github.com/asciidoctor/asciidoctor-intellij-plugin) plugin to edit my AsciiDoc files.
 THis plugin rendered the images to the `images` folder within the `src` folder.
-The result was that the Gradle build copied the images created by the intellij plugins over the generated one.
+The result was that the Gradle build copied the images created by the IntelliJ plugins over the generated one.

 BTW: Thanx to [Alexander Schwartz](https://twitter.com/ahus1de) there is a [preview version](https://github.com/asciidoctor/asciidoctor-intellij-plugin/releases/tag/0.13-preview1) of the asciidoctor-intellij-plugin available which is able to work without Graphviz.
 And in addition, it renders the text and preview side-by-side!